When You’re A Mom With ADHD

 Why you need to Give Yourself some grace

-We’re driven to feeling like we have something to prove to ourselves and to other people.
+We’re driven to feel like we have something to prove to ourselves and to other people.

 I can do everything and more, and I can finish it all perfectly and on time.
 That’s the story we tell because we spent most of our lives being told we’re lazy, and we never complete anything.
 Then we had kids, and not only did we need to overcome our ADHD, but we also needed to do everything all at once, or somehow we’d screw up our children.